-November 7th will be Billy Graham’s 90th birthday.
-In honor of that celebration, I thought I would spend a few blog posts over the next few days explaining why I just genuinely love this man.
-Jesus has truly used him in this world, and since I read his 700 page autobiography, some things really stuck out to me:
+Jesus has truly used Billy Graham in this world, and since I read his 700 page autobiography, some things really stuck out to me:

 As Graham’s evangelistic ministry progressed, he would eventually preach to millions of people all around the world.
 As he witnessed many testimonies of God’s grace being bestowed on people from every nation, Graham commented, “If I didn’t believe in Christ, I would believe in him from that point alone–what he does to the faces of people.”
 Even during times when his message was not popular, Graham’s oratory always “revealed an attractive voice, a pleasant personality, and a sense of humor.”
 Wherever Graham went to minister, his message was often favorably received by people who for some intangible reason trusted him and his message.

 Observers of Graham indicated that even amidst great ministry success, he appeared to work all the harder so that he could maintain God’s approval and not man’s.

 “The fear that he lives with is not that, outwardly, he may fail but that, inwardly, he may fail the Almighty.”

 Due to his intense gratitude for what Christ had done in his own life and a deep, affectionate love with which he loved the people of the world, Graham spent his entire life in ministry dedicated to the great task of bringing more people to Jesus.
 While it is difficult to ascertain the exact reasoning why precisely Graham’s ministry experienced such unparalleled success compared to any other evangelist figure, certain key elements in his ministry are apparent through studying his ministerial career that have aided significantly to the spiritual harvests he witnessed over the years.